heyjames/mousejitter/README.md

 # mousejitter
-move the mouse to prevent idle moves nowhere every 60 seconds
+Moves the mouse to prevent idle.
+It moves nowhere (0, 0) position every 60 seconds.